DataDog/system-tests/docs/edit/remote-config.md

   *return value can be used to check that the state was correctly applied to the tracer.*

 Remember that the state is shared among all tests of a scenario.
-You may need to reset it and apply at the start of each setup.
+You need to reset it and apply at the start of each setup.

 ## Sending states